atharaq/atharaq.github.io/discrete/lesson2.md

 Consider the x-value $x = \dfrac{b_2 - b_1}{m_1 - m_2}$.
 Plugging this value in to both equations, and simplifying, results in the same y-value: $y = \dfrac{m_1 b_2 - m_2 b_1}{m_1 - m_2}$.
 This means that the two lines intersect at this point $(\dfrac{b_2-b_1}{m_1-m_2}, \dfrac{m_1 b_2 - m_2 b_1}{m_1-m_2})$.
 This is a contradiction, since we assumed our lines do not intersect.
 Therefore, our assumption (that the conditional statement is false) is not true: in other words, the "if-then" statement is not false, so it must be true.

+### Contrapositive
+{: .no_toc}

+Recall, from the previous "check-in", that the contrapositive of $p \rightarrow q$ is $\lnot q \rightarrow \lnot p$.
+You can verify (and, on your problem set, you **will** verify this) that every conditional statement is logically equivalent to its contrapositive.
+This means that if you can prove $\lnot q \rightarrow \lnot p$, you have proved $p \rightarrow q$.

+Proof by contradiction can often be thought of as looking at the *contrapositive* of the original statement.
+In other words, in the previous proof, we tried to show that "If two lines are parallel, then they have the same slope."
+What we provided, instead, was a direct proof that "If two lines have different slopes, then they are not parallel!"

 # Satisfiability

 One more topic in propositional logic: **satisfiability**.
 Let's say we have a formula in propositional logic: something like $[p \wedge (q \rightarrow r)] \wedge [(p \vee \lnot q) \rightarrow \lnot r]$.
 We say that this formula is **satisfiable** if we can assign truth values to all the variables (in this case, p, q, and r) such that the resulting formula is evaluated to true.